PWhiddy/Fat-Clouds/README.md

 **There are** [**videos**](https://drive.google.com/drive/folders/1A8PH2aZoj2ab8UDZKSdC6fsMPB5RUtyr?usp=sharing)!

-The organization is based on Philip Rideout's 2D OpenGL simulator (http://prideout.net/blog/?p=58)
+The organization is based on Philip Rideout's 2D OpenGL simulator (http://prideout.net/blog/?p=58),

-As well as George Corney's interactive WebGL demo (https://github.com/haxiomic/GPU-Fluid-Experiments)
+as well as George Corney's interactive WebGL demo (https://github.com/haxiomic/GPU-Fluid-Experiments)

 TODO: More consolidation of simulation and state parameters.
 Temperature-based shading.
 Support for data types smaller than 4 byte floats.